Sarfaraz Ahmad

 Sarfaraz Ahmad is an Indian politician from Jharkhand.
 Ahmad is a member of the Jharkhand Mukti Morcha.
 He is a member of the Jharkhand Legislative Assembly.
 He represented Gandey constituency in 1980 and 2009 as INC MLA and in 2019 as JMM MLA.
+Dr. Sarfaraz Ahmed has been elected leader of JMM in parliamentary of Rajya Sabha.
+This decision was taken in the party parliamentary group meeting.

+Resignation

+Resigned as Member of Jharkhand Legislative Assembly on 1 January 2024 due to personal reasons.